-The variance between the U.S. GAAP Shareholder's Equity and Statutory Capital and Surplus was \$1,321 million at December 31, 2023.
-This variance is driven by 2 exemptions under Section 6C of the Insurance Act from application of ASC 815-15 to its Statutory Financial Statements.
-The first exemption is more commonly known as Financial Accounting Standard 133 DIG Issue B36 and applies to both the DIG B36 and the resulting adjustments to Amortization of Acquisition Expenses and Deferred Revenues.
-The second exemption is also known as Financial Accounting Standard 133 DIG Issue A16.
-In both exemptions, the FWH reinsurance or FWH funding agreement is recorded at contract value for statutory capital and surplus but is at market value with changes through the income statement for U.S. GAAP.
+The variance between the U.S. GAAP Shareholder's Equity and Statutory Capital and Surplus was \$996 million at December 31, 2024.
+This variance is driven by one exemption under Section 6C of the Insurance Act from application of ASC 815-15 to its Statutory Financial Statements.
+This exemption is more commonly known as Financial Accounting Standard 133 DIG Issue B36 and applies to both the DIG B36 and the resulting adjustments to Amortization of Acquisition Expenses and Deferred Revenues.
+I